SS Île de France: Scrapping

 Just before being scrapped, the ship was used as a floating prop for the 1960 Metro-Goldwyn-Mayer disaster film The Last Voyage with the fictional name SS Claridon.
 The CGT sued MGM to have the ship's funnels repainted and prohibit the name Île de France from appearing on the ship in the movie.

-The movie was filmed almost entirely in the Sea of Japan off the coast of Osaka.
+The movie was filmed almost entirely in the Inland Sea off the coast of Osaka.
 During filming, the ship was partially sunk, explosive devices were detonated in the interior, and the forward funnel was sent crashing into the deck-house.
 After the film was finished, the Japanese scrappers refloated the vessel and towed her to the scrap yard.
 She was fully scrapped by 1961.

-Eaton's Ninth Floor
+Legacy

-In 1931 the ninth floor restaurant in Eaton's Department Store, Montreal, Canada, was styled after the first class restaurant aboard the ship.
-Lady Eaton, the store owner's wife, had just travelled on the liner and requested the style of the Île de France.
+In 1931 the ninth floor restaurant in Eaton's Department Store, Montreal, Québec, Canada, was styled after the first class restaurant aboard the ship.
+Lady Eaton, the store owner's wife, had just travelled on the liner and requested the style of the Île de France.Île de France is also the logo and namesake of French-Imported premium cheese brand, Ile de France.

 In popular culture

-In the Fred Astaire/Ginger Rogers movie Swing Time, Rogers, Dorothy Fields's lyrics to "A Fine Romance", sung by a frustrated Rogers to a disinterested Astaire, include the line, "You're just as hard to land as the Île de France."
+In the Fred Astaire/Ginger Rogers movie Swing Time, Dorothy Fields's lyrics to "A Fine Romance", sung by a frustrated Rogers to a disinterested Astaire, include the line, "You're just as hard to land as the Île de France."

+The Île de France is referenced on the sitcom I Love Lucy, Season 1, Episode 32, “Lucy gets Ricky on the radio”.